CurvSurf/FindSurface-BasicDemo-Windows-Linux/README.md

 The method in C returns an error code that represents the status of FindSurface context after its algorithm finishes the search, and if the method fails to detect any geometric shape, the method returns `FS_NOT_FOUND` enum value (`FeatureType::none` in C++).
 If succeeded, it fills the information about the geometry in the `result`, with the dummy error code `FS_NO_ERROR`.

 FindSurface's error codes other than  `FS_NOT_FOUND` and `FS_NO_ERROR` mean it failed to execute its algorithm for some reasons (e.g., an invalid parameter value, out of memory).
 It is recommended to design your application defensively so that your application does not have to get any error except the "out of memory" case in run-time.
-Refer to API references ([Windows](https://github.com/CurvSurf/FindSurface-Windows/blob/master/FindSurface-API-reference-C.md), [Linux](https://github.com/CurvSurf/FindSurface-Linux/blob/master/FindSurface-API-reference-C.md)) for the cases of when FindSurface throws an error message.
+Refer to API references ([Windows (unavailable)](https://github.com/CurvSurf/FindSurface-Windows/blob/master/FindSurface-API-reference-C.md), [Linux (unavailable)](https://github.com/CurvSurf/FindSurface-Linux/blob/master/FindSurface-API-reference-C.md)) for the cases of when FindSurface throws an error message.

 In C++, the wrapper indirectly handles the error code and provide the result.
 When the algorithm failed to find any geometric surface, the result object of which `type` property is set to `FeatureType::none` is returned.
 In erroneous cases, the wrapper throws an exception corresponding to the error case.